 How does this play out in real life?

 Because the costs of caring for a child for 127 overnights is in reality quite similar to the costs of caring for a child for 129 overnights, this change more accurately captures the expenses a parent pays for his or her child.
 Imagine, for example, the following scenario: Parent A and Parent B agree to a physical custody schedule whereby Parent A has the minor child for 260 overnights each year and Parent B has the minor child for 105 overnights each year.
 Parent A earns an annual income of $50,000.
 Parent B earns an annual income of $100,000.
 Under the current law, the “sole physical custody” Guidelines are applied, and Parent B owes $1,079 per month in child support to Parent A. However, under the new law, the “shared physical custody” Guidelines are applied, and Parent B owes $968 per month in child support to Parent A. Therefore, under the new law, Parent B owes $1,332 less each year in child support.

 Does the new Maryland law affect my child support case?

 The bill, enacted into law during the 2020 Maryland General Assembly Session, will apply to all child support matters determined on or after October 1, 2020.
 The change does not automatically alter existing child support orders or agreements but will be applied towards future child support modifications of existing orders.

-If you have experienced a material change in circumstance that would allow you to amend a current child support order or if you need to file a new child support case, Dana W. McKee and Alyssa L. Hildreth at Brown, Goldstein & Levy are here to help.
-Our family law attorneys have extensive experience to help ensure that the appropriate child support amount is received or paid.
+If you have experienced a material change in circumstance that would allow you to amend a current child support order or if you need to file a new child support case, Dana W. McKee at Brown, Goldstein & Levy is here to help.
+Our family law attorney has extensive experience to help ensure that the appropriate child support amount is received or paid.